-c) CURSOR MEASURE:
+32.2 CURSOR MEASURE:

-Briefly pressing the MEASURE SET pushbutton on condition CURSOR ON [34] calls this menu.
-The measurement results of the different menu items then are related to the CURSOR settings referring to the signal.
+Briefly pressing the MEASURE SET pushbutton on condition CURSOR ON (34) calls this menu.
+The measurement results of the different menu items relate to the CURSOR settings relative to the signal.

-The Y-POS/CURS.I-[6] and Y-POS/CURS.II-knobs [8] enable CURSOR line setting if the CURSOR POS LED is lit.
-Then each CURSOR line is marked by a symbol ("I", "II") indicating the relationship between each Y POS/CURS. knob and CUR-SOR line.
-In cases where more than two CURSOR lines or additionally "+" symbols are displayed, the SELECT [34] function switches over the assignment.
+The Y POS/CURS.I (6) and Y POS/CURS.II (8) knobs enable CURSOR line setting if the CURSOR POS LED is lit.
+Then each CURSOR line is marked by a symbol ("I", indicating the relationship between each Y POS/CURS. knob and CURSOR line.
+In cases where more than two CURSOR lines or additionally "+" symbols are displayed, the SELECT (34) function switches over the assignment.
 If both CURSOR lines or "+" symbols have the same marking, both can be shifted simultaneously (Tracking function).